 St. Marys River – Healthy populations of channel and white catfish are available.

 As a rule, the species and size of catfish dictate the fishing line used.
-If targeting channel and white catfish, fisheries biologists recommend eight to 14-pound test line and medium-sized hooks (two to 1/0) under a bobber or fished on the bottom.
+If targeting channel and white catfish, try eight to 14-pound test line and medium-sized hooks (two to 1/0) under a bobber or fished on the bottom.

 Best baits for channel, bullheads and white catfish are worms, liver, live minnows, cut bait and stink bait.
 Recommended flathead baits are live goldfish, bream and shiners.